Wanderer6/ticket-booking/README.md

 # ticket-booking
-Seat reservation system for a multiplex
+Seat reservation system for a cinema

 ## Technologies Used
 Java 17